-In the first portion of VaYikra, the basic principles of the ritual sacrifices required of b’nei Yisrael are laid out by God: how the priests are to carry out the act of sacrifice as well as when and what reasons cause someone to be liable to bring a sacrifice before God.
+In the first portion of Vayikra, the basic principles of the ritual sacrifices required of b’nei Yisrael are laid out by God: how the priests are to carry out the act of sacrifice as well as when and what reasons cause someone to be liable to bring a sacrifice before God.
 But in the second half, the Torah changes focus and deals with the topic of incurring guilt for a certain action.
 What do we do if we incur guilt unwillingly?
-Who can cause someone to incur guilt?
+Who and what can cause someone to incur guilt?

 There are all sorts of ways to incur guilt that would cause someone to have to bring a korban chatat - a sin offering, before God.
-We learn that there is a special procedure if the Kohen Gadol - the High Priest, the person responsible for the proper carrying out of ritual sacrifice and the religious leader of the Israelites, is the one who incurs guilt.
+We learn that there is a special procedure if the hakohen hagadol - the High Priest, the person responsible for the proper carrying out of ritual sacrifice and the religious leader of the Israelites, is the one who incurs guilt.
 “If it is the kohen gadol who sins, so that blame falls upon the people…” (Leviticus 4,3)

 This idea should challenge us.
 How can it be that the sin of one person can cause the blame to fall on an entire nation?
-None of us want to be blamed for the sins or errors of our representatives, our friends and family - so how can we square this principle that the Torah is teaching us in this portion?
+None of us want to be blamed for the sins or errors of our representatives, our friends and family - so how can we understand this principle that the Torah is teaching us in this portion?

 We see that even the rabbis were puzzled by this idea.
-In the midrash VaYikra Rabbah, a parable is brought to help explain this idea of collective guilt.
+In the midrash Vayikra Rabbah, a parable is brought to help explain this idea of collective guilt:

 Rabbi Shimon bar Yohai taught: It’s similar to this story.
 A group of people were on a boat.
 One of them took out a drill and started drilling underneath himself.